ChrisSun99/uav-motion-planner/README.md

 # Autonomous UAV Navigation Using Sample-based and Reinforcement Learning Methods

 ## RRT star and RRT with Minimum snap
 The RRT and RRT star method with Minimum snap trajectory generation.
+To see technical details, please take a look at our [report](https://github.com/ChrisSun99/uav_motion_planner/blob/main/ESE650_Final_Project.pdf).